-The current Chair of the Safety and Sustainability Committee ("SSC") (formerly the Health, Safety, Environment and Community Committee) is Mr. Jones.
-As Mr. Jones is not standing for re-election at the Meeting, his successor is expected to be appointed from among the independent directors elected at the Meeting.
+The Chair of the Safety and Sustainability Committee ("SSC") is Mr. Charter.
 The Board has established a written position description for the Chair of the SSC, who is responsible for, among other things, acting as liaison between the SSC, the Board and management, chairing all meetings of the SSC, ensuring that the meetings of the SSC are held as required, and reporting regularly to the Board on matters within the authority of the SSC.